 On one hand, 12 meridian pelts locate on the superficial part of the human body and are in direct contact with the outside world.
 The external disease can penetrate the collaterals and meridians through the skin pelts, finally reaching the viscera, causing visceral lesions.
 By scraping 12 meridian pelts, the treatment is transmitted to the meridians and internal organs.
 Consequently treating the syndrome and opening the skin sweat hole keratosis, discharging toxic chemicals in the body.
 Hence the disease is cured.

-On the other hand, the visceral disease can also be reflected in the skin pelts through the meridians and collaterals.
+On the other hand, skin pelts can also reflect the visceral disease through the meridians.
 As a result, it is possible to detect the internal body condition through changes in the skin.
 In application, Gua Sha therapy observes the condition of the sputum in the skin to assist in diagnosis.
-There are still few modern studies in this area, and this field needs to be further explored in the future.
+There are still few modern studies in this area.
+This field needs to be further explored in the future.

 Gua Sha vs. Acupuncture